 - Consumption: Can be smoked, vaporized, or added to food after proper heating

-Ever wondered what is hash and why it’s been cherished for centuries?
-At its heart, hash is a concentrated cannabis extract made from the resinous trichomes of the cannabis plant.
-These trichomes are the tiny, crystal-like structures that give cannabis flowers their frosty appearance – nature’s little powerhouses packed with the plant’s most valuable compounds.
+Hash is a concentrated cannabis extract made from the resinous trichomes of the cannabis plant.
+These trichomes are the tiny, crystal-like structures that give cannabis flowers their frosty appearance.

 These glistening trichomes are like tiny treasure chests, containing the highest concentrations of cannabinoids (like THC and CBD) and terpenes (those aromatic compounds that give cannabis its distinctive smell and contribute to its effects).
-When these trichomes are collected and compressed, you get hash – one of humanity’s oldest cannabis concentrates.
+When you collected and compressed these trichomes, you get hash – one of humanity’s oldest cannabis concentrates.

-The potency can vary dramatically depending on the cannabis strain used, production method, producer’s skill, and how fresh the product is.
-Traditional hash typically contains between 3% and 40% THC, while modern hash oils and other concentrates can reach a mind-boggling 90% THC.
-This wide range makes it essential to understand exactly what you’re consuming.
+The potency can vary depending on the cannabis strain you use, production method, producer’s skill, and how fresh the product is.

 You can learn more about the complex chemistry behind cannabis in this scientific research on 400+ cannabis compounds.